Tips & Tricks

 Hi,

 Are you interested in embedded development?
-In this guest blog post our user Ilya Motornyy shares his experience in programming for microcontrollers in CLion.
+In this guest blog post, our user Ilya Motornyy shares his experience in using CLion to program for microcontrollers.

 Ilya Motornyy